The Good, the Bad & the Queen: Merrie Land and disbandment

 In October 2014, Albarn announced that a new album had been written and was waiting to be recorded.
 In April 2017, in a new interview with Q, it was reported that an album was still in the making but that recent events had caused the group to start afresh.
 Albarn told Q that Brexit had "given us a wonderful starting point".

-On 17 October 2018, the band announced their second album, Merrie Land, produced by Tony Visconti.
-It was released on 16 November, as “the right circumstances came about”, under the new label Studio 13 created by Albarn.
+Their second album, Merrie Land, produced by Tony Visconti, was released on 16 November, as “the right circumstances came about”, under the new label Studio 13 created by Albarn.
 Albarn described the album as "a series of observations and reflections on Britishness in 2018" and "a reluctant goodbye letter" following the Brexit vote.

-The band performed the first gig for this album in Tynemouth on 26 November 2018, which was the start of an eight-date warm-up tour in UK.
+The band performed the first gig for the album in Cullercoats on 26 November 2018, which was the start of an eight-date warm-up tour in UK.
 They toured Europe from March to August in 2019.
-On 16 August 2019, on the last performance of the tour, at Lowlands Festival, Albarn told the crowd: "This is our last gig.
-After this, poof.
-Done."
+At a performance at Lowlands Festival on 16 August 2019, the last show of the tour, Albarn told the crowd it would be the band's final performance.
 Allen died in April 2020.